manuelernestog/weektodo-web-v2/src/pages/blog/weektodo-release-1.7.md

 We migrated our blog to the [Hashnode](https://hashnode.com/) platform to provide a better user experience.
 Soon, we will be sharing valuable content out there, so don't miss out and subscribe to be notified every time we post.

-This new version of WeekToDo changes the way you interact with the application to improve the work experience and the productivity of users.
+This new version of Weektodo changes the way you interact with the application to improve the work experience and the productivity of users.
 We want to thank all the users of the community who have helped us test the new version of the application for macOS, without them it would not have been possible to launch this new version for mac.

-Remember that WeekToDo is a completely free application that is sustained by the support of its users.
-If you are enjoying WeekToDo and believe that it adds value to your life, you can support its development and maintenance with [whatever contribution you consider](https://support.weektodo.me) or by sharing the app it with your friends.
+Remember that Weektodo is a completely free application that is sustained by the support of its users.
+If you are enjoying Weektodo and believe that it adds value to your life, you can support its development and maintenance with [whatever contribution you consider](https://support.weektodo.me) or by sharing the app it with your friends.